-The teams that day included some great names of New Zealand cricket: Richard, Dayle and Barry Hadlee, Cran Bull, Wayne Burtt and Alan Hounsell for HSOB; and Rodney Redmond, John Kasper, Graham Vivian, Arch Taylor and Dave Anderson for Cornwall; all of whom were current or former first-class or New Zealand reps.
+The teams that day included some great names of New Zealand cricket: brothers Richard, Dayle and Barry Hadlee, Cran Bull, Wayne Burtt and Alan Hounsell for HSOB; and Rodney Redmond, John Kasper, Graham Vivian, Arch Taylor and Dave Anderson for Cornwall; all of whom were current or former first-class or New Zealand reps.

 The tournament ceased in 1978, but was resurrected in 1994/95.
 The format was based on a three-day tournament, two groups of three playing two matches each; the top two teams playing in the final.